Lower Histamine Wine

-I do enjoy having a delicious cocktail or glass of wine on special occasions!
+I enjoy having a delicious low histamine cocktail or glass of lower histamine wine on special occasions.

 Notice, though, I said almost all wine…but not all!

-I initially developed a taste for wine from my friend, Denise.
+I became a wine lover in large part because of my friend, Denise.
 She sells some of the best wine in the world to the top restaurants in the area.
 So, as you can imagine, she knows a lot about wine!

-When we’d get together, she’d bring wine and teach me what notes to look for in each one.
+Years ago, she’d bring wine to our get-togethers and teach me what notes to look for in each one.

 Even though we drank in moderation, I always felt pretty crappy the next day.

 At that time, I didn’t know what was going on with my health or what was triggering me.
-I didn’t know about Histamine Intolerance or Mast Cell Activation Syndrome.
+I didn’t know about Histamine Intolerance or MCAS.

-When I did find out I had Histamine Intolerance, sadly, I realized that meant the wine tastings would have to end.
+When I found out I had Histamine Intolerance, I realized that meant the wine tastings with Denise would have to end.

 Do those robust red wines look mouth-watering?
 Do the cocktails made with St. Germaine elderflower liqueur and sugar-coated rims look delicious?